owid/etl/docs/architecture/workflow/garden.md

     classDef node_ss fill:#002147,color:#fff
 ```

 However, garden steps could also depend on other garden steps.
-This is often the case for datasets containing _long-run variables_, where different `garden` datasets are combined.
+This is often the case for datasets containing _long-run indicators_, where different `garden` datasets are combined.

-!!! info "Long-run variables"
+!!! info "Long-run indicators"

-    A long-run variable is a variable that has datapoints spanning over a broad period of time and that typically relies on multiple sources.
+    A long-run indicator is an indicator that has datapoints spanning over a broad period of time and that typically relies on multiple sources.

-    For instance, we have a [population variable](https://ourworldindata.org/population-sources) that combines data from the UN and other sources that goes back to 10,000 BCE.
+    For instance, we have a [population indicator](https://ourworldindata.org/population-sources) that combines data from the UN and other sources that goes back to 10,000 BCE.
 In particular, it uses data from the UN, Gapminder and HYDE.

-    This is how the dependency graph our population variable looks like:
+    This is how the dependency graph our population indicator looks like:

     ```yaml
       data://garden/demography/2023-03-31/population: